BLAKE3-team/BLAKE3/README.md

 * The [`blake3`](https://crates.io/crates/blake3) Rust crate, which
   includes optimized implementations for SSE2, SSE4.1, AVX2, AVX-512,
   and NEON, with automatic runtime CPU feature detection on x86.
-The optional `rayon` feature also provides multi-threading.
+The `rayon` feature provides multithreading.

 * The [`b3sum`](https://crates.io/crates/b3sum) Rust crate, which
   provides a command line interface.
-It uses multi-threading by default, making it an order of magnitude faster than e.g. `sha256sum` on typical desktop hardware.
+It uses multithreading by default, making it an order of magnitude faster than e.g. `sha256sum` on typical desktop hardware.

 * The [C implementation](c), which like the Rust implementation includes SIMD code and runtime CPU feature detection on x86.
-Unlike the Rust implementation, it's not currently multi-threaded.
+Unlike the Rust implementation, it's not currently multithreaded.
 See [`c/README.md`](c/README.md).

 * The [reference implementation](reference_impl/reference_impl.rs),